influxdata/terraform-google-influx/modules/influxdb-cluster/README.md

 ## How do you connect to the InfluxDB cluster?

-While InfluxDB doesn't use a load balancer for intra-cluster communication, one can be optionally setup to communicate with a data cluster from the outside world.
+While InfluxDB doesn't use a load balancer for intra-cluster communication, one can be optionally setup to communicate with a data cluster.
 A [Network Load Balancer](https://cloud.google.com/load-balancing/docs/network/) can be deployed in front of the cluster and you can use the [InfluxDB CLI](https://docs.influxdata.com/influxdb/v1.6/tools/shell/) to connect to the load balancer on port `8086`.
 Alternatively, you can use the [InfluxDB SDK](https://docs.influxdata.com/influxdb/v1.6/tools/api_client_libraries/) for your programming language of choice.

 ## What's included in this module?